We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 Sexual abuse

-Tamariki who have been sexually abused should have an ACC claim registered.
-If this hasn’t happened, the social worker should talk to te tamaiti and, with their consent, seek registration using information Oranga Tamariki holds.
+Tamariki and rangatahi who have been sexually abused should have an ACC claim registered.
+If this hasn't happened, the social worker should talk with te tamaiti or rangatahi and, with their consent, seek registration using information Oranga Tamariki holds.

 Find support | ACC